Kunozuri/zrsmyley-m001-b2025/README.md

             STORE PULLBACK(current structure data low until inducement) TO temporary schematic data

             # LOOP data to organize proper pullback
-            FOR length of the temporary schematic data:
+            FOR the length of the temporary schematic data:

+                #APPEND the first 3 da
+                IF length is less than 3:
+                    APPEND current point